dymmond/esmerald/docs/index.md

 happen, there were inspirations that helped Esmerald getting there fast.

-Esmerald starts automatically the OpenAPI documentation by injecting the OpenAPIConfig default from the settings and makes Swagger and ReDoc available to you out of the box.
+Esmerald starts automatically the OpenAPI documentation by injecting the OpenAPIConfig default from the settings and makes Swagger, ReDoc an Stoplight elements available to you out of the box.

 To access the OpenAPI, simply start your local development and access:

 * **Swagger** - `/docs/swagger`.
 * **Redoc** - `/docs/redoc`.
+* **Stoplight Elements** - `/docs/elements`.

 There are more details about [how to configure the OpenAPIConfig](./configurations/openapi/config.md) within this documentation.